Albert Einstein School (Vietnam): The main facility

 This facility is used for teaching general subjects such as mathematics, English, literature, STEM,... as well as being where the students spend most of their time at.

-It has two soccer fields, a basketball court, three playgrounds, a garden, a cafeteria, two libraries, two computer labs as well as hundreds of classrooms.
-The libraries contains almost 10000 books and are sometimes used for hosting medical examinations.
-The cafeteria also houses May café which sells overpriced food and drinks to students, teachers and staff.
+It houses two soccer fields, a basketball court, three playgrounds, a garden, a cafeteria, two libraries boasting with almost over 10000 books, two computer labs as well as hundreds of classrooms.The cafeteria also has a May café, which sells exceptionally low-priced food and drinks to students, teachers (with discount) and staff.